luckysahani/Compiler-Assignment-1/README.md

 Lexer
 ==========================

-We will be building a lexer first.
+We will be building a lexer using the software LEX.